d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \newpage

 12. While your observed class data is likely far different from the simulated “just-guessing” class, comparing our class data to a single simulation does not seem to give enough information.
 The differences seen could just be due to that set of coin flips!
 Let’s simulate another class.
-Each student should flip your coin again.
+Each student should flip their coin again.
 What was the result from your class’s second simulation?
 What proportion of students “guessed” correctly in the second simulation?
 Create a plot to compare the two simulated results with the observed class result.

 \vspace{1in}

 13. We still unfortunately only have a couple of simulations to compare our class data to.
 It would be much better to be able to see how our class compared to hundreds or thousands of “just-guessing” classes.
 Since we don’t want to flip coins all class period, your instructor will use a computer simulation to get 1000 trials.
-Fill in the following blanks to describe how we would create a simulation of random guessing with 1000 trials.
+Fill in the following blanks to describe how we would create a simulation of random guessing with 1000 trials (repetitions).

 |           Probability of correct guesses: _____
 \vspace{0.05in}